The Looney Looney Looney Bugs Bunny Movie: Act 3: The Oswald Awards

 In the third and final act, Bugs introduces the Oswald Awards, an award ceremony created by Friz for animated characters.
 He then hosts the ceremony himself, announcing the nominees - the Wolf from Three Little Bops, Sylvester & Tweety and himself.
-During Bugs' show, Daffy talks to an impressed Yosemite Sam, who then yells at him to shut up, which sends Daffy right into Granny's arms who glares at him and an angry Sam.
-After Sylvester and Tweety's performance, Clarence eats Tweety, but Sylvester and Granny both grab Tweety back from him.
-In the meantime, Daffy continually gripes about the fact that he has not been nominated.
+During Bugs' show, Daffy continually gripes about the fact that he has not been nominated.
 When Bugs wins the award, an infuriated Daffy challenges Bugs to a talent showdown.
-Bugs seems to have the audience's favor, but Daffy ultimately wins their applause by blowing himself up.
+Bugs seems to have the audience's favor, but is puzzled when Daffy ultimately wins their applause by blowing himself up.
 Bugs gives the now-ghostly Daffy the award, with the duck responding, "It just goes to show you, you gotta kill yourself to win an Oswald in this town!"
-He then bows but the audience stops applauding, and he leaves in a huff.
+He then bows, but is shocked when the audience stops applauding, so he leaves in a huff.
 The only explanation is they only applauded because he is now dead.